Phaysik/BTD6Auto/README.md

 ## Requirements

 - Download [Python3](https://www.python.org/downloads//)
-  - This program was written and tested for 64bit
+  - This program was written and tested for 64bit with Python 3.9.1
 - This project is tested and written based on:

   - 1920x1080 resolution
   - In-game fullscreen
   - You can change this by altering the values stored in the `globals.py` config file.

-    - Please note, that you will most likely have to change all of the values in some way or another if you do decide on a different resolution.
+    - Please note, that you will most likely have to change most of the values in some way or another if you do decide on a different resolution.
     - In order to determine what values to change to, run

       - ```bash